 Koh Samui, ประเทศไทย - Things to Do in Koh Samui

-Discover this stunning archipelago of 42 islands featuring limestone cliffs, hidden lagoons, and pristine beaches.
-The park offers excellent snorkeling opportunities, kayaking through emerald waters, and hiking to viewpoints with breathtaking panoramic vistas.
-The famous Emerald Lake on Mae Ko Island is a highlight not to be missed.
+Take a boat excursion to this stunning archipelago of 42 islands featuring dramatic limestone cliffs, hidden lagoons, and pristine beaches.
+The park offers excellent snorkeling opportunities, hiking trails to viewpoints, and the famous Emerald Lake (Talay Nai) on Mae Koh island.

 Getting There